delano0201/.boi-File-type/README.md

 How to Use

-Run the script called FuckAssThingyTest from the repo.
+Run the script called FuckAssThingyTest(.exe) from the release tab.
 Yes, the name is intentional.
 Yes, it’s amazing.

 It will automatically open your default browser.